 NYU Wagner MPA Tuition

-Tuition at NYU Wagner is per credit (the program requires 60 credits), with a registration fee for the first credit and a lower fee for each additional credit (prices can be found at TK).
-There is also an academic support fee for each credit, found at TK.
+Tuition at NYU Wagner is per credit (the program requires 60 credits), with a registration fee for the first credit and a lower fee for each additional credit.
+There is also an academic support fee for each credit.

 NYU Wagner MPA Admissions